daniela0321/flare-docs/Content/data-management.md

 The Data Governance function guides all other data management functions and aims to ensure that data is managed according to policies and best practices.

+### 2.2 Data Handling Ethics

+Data Handling Ethics is about how to procure, store, manage, use, and dispose of data in ways that are aligned with ethical principles.
+Ethics refers to the “principles of behaviour based on ideas of right and wrong”, and “doing it right when no one is looking”.

+Establishing acceptable practices for data handling belongs to data governance area, but responsibility extends beyond data governance – handling data ethically requires organization-wide recognition of the risks and organizational commitment to ethical data handling.

+### 2.3 Data Quality

+Data Quality Management is about planning, implementation, and control activities that apply quality management techniques to data.

+All Data Management domains contribute to the quality of data.

+### 2.4 Data Management and Change Management

+It is important to understand, that for most organizations, improving data management practices requires changing how people work, how they understand the role of data in their organizations, and the way they used data and deploy technology.

+This can be achieved only through a careful and structured approach to the [**change management**](/insights/change-management) in the organization.

+### 2.5 Data Management Maturity Assessment

+Maturity models help an organization to evaluate its level of maturity and improve its capabilities.

+A Data Management Maturity Assessment can be used to evaluate Data Management overall, a single Data Management domain, or even a single process.

-### 2.2 Data Architecture
+### 2.6 Data Architecture

-In the systems and software engineering context architecture refers to “the fundamental organization of a system, embodied in its components, their relationships to each other and the environment, and the principles governing its design and evolution”.
+In the systems and software engineering context [**architecture**](/insights/enterprise-architecture) refers to “the fundamental organization of a system, embodied in its components, their relationships to each other and the environment, and the principles governing its design and evolution”.
 [4]

 Architecture is carried out at different levels within an organization (e.g. enterprise, domain, project) and with different areas of focus (infrastructure, application, and data).

-Data Architecture presents the overall structure of data and data-related resources.
+**Data Architecture** presents the overall structure of data and data-related resources.
 It represents organizational data at different levels of abstraction so that it can be understood also by non-technical people.

 Data Architecture artifacts include specifications used to describe existing state, define data requirements, guide data integration, and control data assets.
 The most detailed Data Architecture design document is a formal enterprise *data model*.

-### 2.3 Data Modelling and Design
+### 2.7 Data Modelling and Design

 Data Modelling is the process of discovering, analysing, representing, and communicating data requirements in a precise form called the *data model*.